gurishe/software-engineering-node/README.md

 ## CS5500 - Fall 2022

-A simple node deployment for Foundations of Software Engineering
+## Foundations of Software Engineering

+A node server in TypeScript and utilizing MongoDB

 *Based on https://github.com/jannunzi/software-engineering-node*